2-REC/unity-state-engine/README.md

 To use the "State Graph Engine", a number of steps are required, which can be grouped in the following categories:
 * Setup the Unity project
-* Provide the state graphs
+* Design the state graphs
 * Define the game data
+* Build the graph manager prefabs
 * Create the state scenes
-* Build the levels
+* Prepare(?) the game levels
 (TODO: ADD LINKS TO EACH SECTION)

+(TODO: REWRITE)
-The engine already provides a default working project(TODO: LINK DEFAULT), allowing to use the engine straight away, either for testing/exploring, or to use as a base for a new game.
+Samples are provided with the engine(TODO: LINK SAMPLES), allowing to use the engine straight away, either for testing/exploring, or to use as a base for a new game.

 # Project Setup